Tilkal/graphql-to-gsheet/README.md

-# graphql-to-gsheet
+# Graphql-tto-Gsheet in a nutshell
 GraphQL requests beautifully presented in a Google Sheet

 # Introduction
-This repository serves Google Apps Script (GAS) files that can be used within your own Google sheet editor to call upon Tilkal's GraphQL API and display data within your own Google sheet.
+This repository serves Google Apps Script (GAS) files that can be used within your own Google sheet editor to call upon Tilkal's GraphQL API and display data within your Google sheet.

 Table of contents
 =================